 One of the unique strategies of OneCoin was it promoted itself as a digital currency that was compliant with Islamic finance, apparently with a certificate from the Al-Huda Center of Islamic Banking and Economics.
 In the UK, Muslim investors believed it was legit and invested in it.

 Count the crypto, not the money

-Normally, when the pubic invests in ICOs or sends funds to a digital currency exchange, the digital currencies bought for customers or investors, are held in trust in the pooled wallet of the exchange, and preserved until such time as investors make requests to exit out their digital currencies.
+Normally, when the pubic invests in ICOs or sends funds to a digital currency exchange, the digital currencies bought for customers or investors, are held in the pooled wallet of the exchange, and preserved until such time as investors make requests to exit out their digital currencies.
 Irrespective of if actual cash is missing, the key determinant for an exchange for investigative and audit purposes, is whether or not it has, in its pooled wallet, all of the digital currencies bought and not redeemed or transferred out, by its customers at any given time.
-In other words, does the pooled wallet balance have all the crypto it is supposed to have.
+In other words, does the pooled wallet balance have all the crypto it is supposed to have?

-This is the determinant because customers do not send money for ICOs or to exchanges for it to be held in cash.
+Customers do not send money for ICOs or to exchanges for it to be held in cash.
 They send it on the expectation and the representation that the exchange or ICO, is holding for them, virtual currencies that they can transfer out at some point in the future.
 Arguably, digital currency exchanges cannot be deposit-taking to hold cash in a wallet on an exchange unless licenced or exempt from licensing under banking legislation.
 The only thing they hold, and can hold, are digital currencies and those are in the exchange’s wallet.

 But in this case, count the money